Sapphire-Bridge/rag-foundation/PRIVACY.md

 - We send your queries and uploaded documents to Gemini API for processing
 - Subject to [Google's Privacy Policy](https://policies.google.com/privacy)
 - Documents are stored in Gemini File Search stores under your API key

+### Public Branding Settings
+- `/api/settings` is publicly readable to deliver theme/branding; do not store sensitive values there.

 ### No Other Tracking
 - We do **NOT** use analytics trackers (Google Analytics, etc.)